iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/problems/Count Triplets 1/readme.md

 * Keys:
   * Ordering of the non-continous subsequence.
-  * The counting the number of apperances.
+  * Counting the number of occurancesof the discontinuous sequences.
   * Using the map to do the things.

 * Extension: